okrg/studio-shed/wp-content/plugins/visualcomposer/readme.txt

 Visual Composer is an all-in-one plugin that lets you make beautiful websites from header to footer.
 You can create custom page layouts in a code-free way.

 [Make unique header, footer, and sidebar templates](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=make-unique-header-footer-sidebar-templates-text-link) to use them throughout your entire WordPress site with the help of **Global Templates**.
-Additionally, there's a **Dynamic Content** feature that allows you to design templates with dynamic content placeholders (*devs will love it*).
+Additionally, a **Dynamic Content** feature allows you to design templates with dynamic content placeholders (*devs will love it*).

 **VISUAL COMPOSER INSIGHTS**

 Build better websites by using an in-built qualitative analysis of your page content with Visual Composer Insights - an in-built SEO tool.

 [Visual Composer Insights](https://visualcomposer.com/blog/wordpress-content-analysis-tool-insights/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-insights-text-link) is a free extension that analyzes your page content according to multiple scenarios to improve the quality, performance, and SEO of your site.
 Finally, you don't have to be a developer, designer, or marketer to create a website that boosts your business.

+**VISUAL COMPOSER ROLE MANAGER**

+With the Visual Composer Role Manager, you can set up and control the accessibility to any feature or element of your site.
+Ensure that your beautiful design stays the way you want it to be by allowing customers to edit only certain parts of a page or use only certain features.
+And, with the role manager presets, it has never been easier to apply the access rights.
+Here are the user roles you can manage:

+* Administrator
+* Editor
+* Author
+* Contributor
+* Subscriber
+* Custom roles (from plugins like Yoast, WooCommerce, etc.)

 **POPUP BUILDER FOR WORDPRESS**